stallman-j/ekonomR/vignettes/basic-regression.md

 lm_3 <- lm(reg_eq_3 , data = data_cross_section)
 lm_4 <- lm(reg_eq_4 , data = data_cross_section)
 ```
 We then put the corresponding models into a list called `models`.

+### Lists in R

 In R, a `list` is a nice way to store objects together.
-An `object` in R can be just about anything, including output from a plot, a scalar, a name like `"Bob"`, a matrix, a data frame, the output from our linear regression models, a network graph.
+An `object` in R can be just about anything, including output from a plot, a scalar, a name like `"Bob"`, a matrix, a data frame, the output from our linear regression models, or a network graph.

 Here, the output of a linear regression model is an object that contains things like the standard errors, the residuals, the p values, etc.

 `models` just collects all four of those outputs together so that we can input them all into a function, called `modelsummary()`, that's going to be able to use that information and generate our output table.

-Let's go ahead and do that.
-I'm naming my lists things like `"(1)"` because that's going to go in the column names in the final table.
-A common error to have happen if you're changing the number of columns you put in a table is to forget that items in a list in R are separated by a comma.

-So in the `list` named `models`, the first item is called `"(1)"`, and it's the object generated by running an `lm()` on the regression equation `reg_eq_1` which was our simple greenhouse gases per capita on gdp per capita.
+In the `list` named `models`, the first item is called `"(1)"`, and it's the object generated by running an `lm()` on the regression equation `reg_eq_1` which was our simple greenhouse gases per capita on GDP per capita.

 ``` r